mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/ne-dbgmodel-wrappedobjectpreference.md

 ---
 UID: NE:dbgmodel.WrappedObjectPreference
 tech.root: debugger
-title: WrappedObjectPreference
+title: WrappedObjectPreference enumeration (dbgmodel.h) ms.date:  08/12/2024
-ms.date:  08/08/2024
 targetos: Windows
-description:
+description: The WrappedObjectPreference enum indicates a preference for how the wrapper and the wrapped object should be treated.
 prerelease: false
 req.construct-type: enumeration
 req.ddi-compliance: